 Inclusive practice in secondary schools [PDF, 522 KB] provides secondary schools with some inclusive practice perspectives and conversation starters.

-Collaboration for Success looks at effective Individual Education Plan processes.
+Collaboration for Success (external link) looks at effective Individual Education Plan processes.

 Self review tools

-ERO indicators look at how the Education Review Office evaluates inclusive school.
+ERO indicators (external link) look at how the Education Review Office evaluates inclusive school.

 What an inclusive school looks like [PDF, 258 KB] infosheet from the Ministry of Education examines the various elements of what makes an inclusive school.

-Inclusive Practices Tools website provides a series of student, staff and community surveys and audits schools can use to identify their strengths and areas to develop.
+Inclusive Practices Tools (external link) website provides a series of student, staff and community surveys and audits schools can use to identify their strengths and areas to develop.

 Guidance on effective governance and building inclusive schools outlines the responsibilities of school boards of trustees to lead inclusive schools.